Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Comparison of CCQM with GRW/CSL

-Another feature of CCQM is that, due to the fact that the relative volume grows exponentially with the number of particles, there is a rapid transition from the `quantum realm', where the position probability distributions of particles are free to spread in position space, to the `classical realm' where their capacity to spread is limited.
+A feature of CCQM is that, due to the fact that the relative volume grows exponentially with the number of particles, there is a rapid transition from the `quantum realm', where the position probability distributions of particles are free to spread in position space, to the `classical realm' where their capacity to spread is limited.
 In GRW/CSL on the other hand, this transition is linear in the number of particles in a system, because the rate of localization is linear in the number of particles.
-Due to this difference, the transition between the two realms could take place within the realm of microscopic systems in CCQM, whereas the transition must take place within the realm of macroscopic systems in GRW/CSL.
+Due to this difference, the transition between the two realms could take place within the realm of microscopic systems in CCQM, whereas the transition must take place within the realm of macroscopic systems in GRW/CSL, which has been noted as a shortcoming by \citet{shimony1989}.

+The original GRW model does not preserve the symmetry of the wavefunction.
+However, symmetry preserving versions of GRW have been developed \citep{dove1995,tumulka2006b} where fermions and bosons are localized by separate operators.
+In our model, all particles in the wavefunction are localized by a product of Gaussians that is symmetric under the interchange of any two particles.
+Hence, the original symmetry of the wavefunction is maintained.
+Although the appropriate symmetry is preserved within a wavefunction there will not be any symmetry under exchange of particles represented by different wavefunctions.
+This is an immediate consequence of allowing wavefunctions smaller than the wavefunction of the entire universe.
+This difference in symmetrisation enables a realist interpretation of a wavefunction of a finite number of particles.
+As noted earlier, this lack of symmetry does not lead to readily observable consequences where there is little overlap between wavefunctions.

-\section{CCQM and wavefunction realism}
+\section{CCQM and Wavefunction Realism}

 As noted in the introduction, according to standard quantum mechanics, as long as there is a non-zero strength of interaction between them, particles must be represented by a single wavefunction, whose arguments are the positions of all the particles.
 It would seem to follow that there can only be a single wavefunction for the whole universe, and there is nothing in GRW/CSL that alters this situation.
 This is to be contrasted with the case of CCQM, which represents the universe by many wavefunctions, each of which represents a limited number of particles.